volusion/element-documentation/explanations/element-concepts/README.md

 - Composed of markup (React), styles (css-in-js), and data (universal data fetch).
 - Communicate with other blocks using a PubSub mechanism.
 - Can fetch data from the Volusion API or any external data source.
-- Have configurations defined by the developer that the block user can tweak to customize looks and behaviour.
+- Have configurations defined by the developer that the block user can tweak to customize looks and behavior.

 Developing a block is a matter of: